When you’ve found a great cake recipe, why stop there? Why not make it traditional?

 - 1/4 cocoa powder

-Combine all frosting ingredients in a blender or food processor and blend until smooth.
+Combine all frosting ingredients in a blender or food processor.
+Blend until smooth.
 Chill.
+Let come to room temperature before frosting a cake.